Compare Forex Brokers!

 Wallet

 A wallet is a place to store your cryptocurrency holdings.
-Many exchanges offer digital wallets.
-Wallets can either be hot (online, software-based) or cold (offline, usually on a device).
+Many exchanges offer digital wallets, which can be hot (online, software-based) or cold (offline, usually on a device).

 Chris Cammack